akosab/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit displays the contents lists of the current working directory
+2-bring_me_home changes the working directory to the user’s home directory